qwx9/notes/net/algorithms/text/exact.index.md

 	Let {S₁,…,S₏} be a set of texts, and W a word that will be searched for in each.
-	∃? i≤n such that P ∈ Sᵢ?
+	∃? i≤n such that W ∈ Sᵢ?

 All of the algorithms seen previously are generalizable to this problem.